JohnBatmanMySlinky/PBRJ/README.md

 ## Experimenting
 julia -t 4 RayTracing.jl --scene-number 4 --image-dim 250 250 --samples-per-pixel 6 --file-name "yeehaw.exr" --integrator volpath

+# JOHNS WORK LOG
+- set up a profiling sweet to measure if branch `profiling` fuckin does anything
+- compare results against `profiling`
+- Medium was a clear giant win.
+Ray stuff maybe OK?
+- my materials are so parameterized... do I roll that back?
+- shapes looks like it dropped BVH allocations by a bajillion....

 # TODO's
 - visibility tester Tr needs to be updated
 - Revisit parameterization of abstract types.
 Primitive?